-Through 1931, construction supervisors Robert Hunter, Chandler Egan, and Jack Fleming transformed the existing artichoke fields using modern engineering methods and machinery.
+Through 1931 construction supervisors Robert Hunter, Chandler Egan, and Jack Fleming transformed the existing artichoke fields using modern engineering methods and machinery.
 They deepened Laguna Salada, converting it into a fresh-water lake.
 Water hazards (including Sanchez Creek, which bisects the course) abound throughout the course’s 6,299 yards, and fairways and tees were sited on islands and spits.
 MacKenzie employed tropes utilized in previous designs, including multiple tees, double fairways, and cross bunkering.
-Of MacKenzie’s original 18 holes, 12 remain today plus a portion of two others.
+Of MacKenzie’s original eighteen holes, twelve remain today plus a portion of two others.
 The course, opened in 1932, still exudes the spirit of MacKenzie’s design, with undulating fairways, mounded greens, and signature use of optical illusions.
 The Spanish Revival-style clubhouse, designed by an associate of architect Willis Polk and completed in 1931, features murals executed by the Works Progress Administration.